OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 ## About the Notion Database

 The Notion database serves as a central triage system for tracking the status, metadata, and resolution lifecycle of retryable tickets across Orbit chains.

-When the monitor is run with `--writeToNotion`, each unredeemed ticket is logged to the database with structured metadata to help engineering teams investigate, prioritize, and take action where needed.
+When the monitor is run with `--writeToNotion`:

+- Each unredeemed ticket is written to the database **once**, with structured metadata (gas, tokens, callvalue, etc.)
+- If the ticket already exists, it is **updated with fresh metadata** but its `Status` field is **preserved** unless it's still `"Untriaged"` or missing

+This allows the responsible team to manually triage tickets (e.g., mark as `"Investigating"` or `"Resolved"`) without that work being accidentally overwritten on the next run.

+Slack alerts are only sent for retryables that are:

+- Still `"Untriaged"` or `"Investigating"`
+- Within 2 days of expiration
+- Not already marked as `"Resolved"` or `"Expired"`

 Successfully redeemed tickets are intentionally excluded to keep the database focused on actionable items—such as retryables that are stuck, failed, or at risk of expiration.